Laserkanon/thread-pilot/README.md

 This section outlines potential enhancements to the solution, categorized for clarity.

+**NOTE: this list is not final and there are many additional things to consider.**

 ### Observability and Resilience
 -   **Structured Logging**: Implement structured logging (e.g., using Serilog) to create consistent, machine-readable log output.
 This would enable easier integration with log aggregation platforms like the ELK stack or Splunk.
 -   **Distributed Tracing**: Integrate a distributed tracing solution like OpenTelemetry to provide end-to-end visibility of requests as they travel across services, making it easier to diagnose latency and errors.